 Tier Two Degree Requirements

 The second level of General Education Requirements (known as "Tier Two") differs from one degree program to the next.
 Before selecting any courses for Tier Two requirements, determine whether a degree program specifies what must be taken.
 If given a choice of courses to satisfy a Tier Two requirement, consult the following section.
-Advisors may not double-apply Common Core courses elsewhere; advisors may double-apply courses in Tier Two, the major, and the minor.
+Students may not double-apply Common Core courses elsewhere; students may double-apply courses in Tier Two to the major or the minor.

 Fine Arts Courses